 You can find popsicle molds and popsicle sticks on Amazon, at Walmart, or sometimes even at the grocery store.
 Here are affiliate links to products on Amazon that are similar to what we used:

-What kinds of fruit can you put into fruit popsicles?
+What kinds of fruit can you put into fresh fruit popsicles?

 You can add pretty much any fruit to these ice pops!
 So take a look inside your fridge to see what you have!